pablolucio97/Study_Content/general_development/software_architeture.md

 - Use the `EXPLAIN` declaration on your SQL queries for watch queries performance.
 - At working with a system that communicates with another system, you should think about the entire ecosystem and not overcharge the another system because if the another system is not working properly, it will affect your system.
 A slow system online is better than a fast system offline.
 An unhealthy system has chance of recovery itself if stop receiving requests.
 - Using an API Gateway can help to implement Health check, Rate limiting and others features directly on the API Gateway.
+- Do not try implementing rate limiting, circuit breaker, retry policies, and other features directly on the system, use a Service Mesh/API Gateway to do it.
+- At working with cloud services, do not rely on a single available zone.